ys1proj/advancedTopicsSoftwareEngineer/task1/readme.txt

 Question A.

-We compiled and ran the code of the project.
-We reviewed the code and the output, the code performs a number of tests under "MainTest.java" on the two House objects - prints details on the state of the 2 houses by 2 methods.
+We compiled and ran the code of the project, reviewed it and its outputs.
+The code performs a number of tests under "MainTest.java" on the two House objects - prints details on the state of the 2 houses by 2 methods.

-* First test (consists of two checks) - tests the possibility of renting the first of the two "House" objects for half of the created "Customer" objects.
-For each "customer" they check whether the house is rented or not.
-If so, a message is printed that the house cannot be rented + the name of the current tenant.
-Otherwise, rents the "house" to the first possible "customer" and prints a notice accordingly along with the tenant's name.
-The same check is performed for the second "home" object, but for the other devision of all existing "customers".
+* The first test (consists of two checks) - Iterates over the half of the existing "Customers" and tests the possibility of renting the first of the two "House" objects.

+For each "customer" the test performs a check whether the house is rented or not.
+If it is rented, a message is printed stating the house cannot be rented + the name of the current tenant-client ("customer").
+Otherwise, the system rents the "house" to the first possible "customer" and prints a notice accordingly along with the tenant's name.
+The same check is performed for the second "home" object, but for the other half of all existing "customers".

-* Second test - for each customer we check if he rents one or more of the two "houses".
-If so, he terminates his lease on the "house" and leaves the house on "rented" status (due to an incorrect code) and prints a notice of termination of the lease + the name of the "customer".
-Otherwise, prints a message that the "house" was not rented to a "customer" + the name of the "customer".
+* The second test - for each customer we check if he currently rents either one or both of the "house" objects.
+If the "customer" indeed rents a house, the lease on the house is terminated and the house's status remains as "rented" (due to incorrect code) and a notice is printed regarding the termination of the lease + the "customer"'s name.
+Otherwise, prints a message that the "house" was not rented to the currently iterated "customer" + their name.

 ________________
 Question B.